aws/aws-sdk-php-zf2/README.md

 ## Third-parties modules

-Here are some Zend Framework 2 modules that are built on top of this SDK:
+Here are some ZF2 modules that are built on top of the AWS SDK for PHP using this module:

 * [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs): module that simplify the use of Amazon SQS

 ## Links